 State and County Public Health Orders – Currently in Effect

-- Prohibition of all events or gatherings with those outside your household.
+- Prohibition of all events or gatherings with those outside your household, except as follows:

 - Essential businesses like grocery stores, food delivery services, pharmacies, hardware stores, pet supply stores, banks, and government services are allowed to remain open as long as they follow physical distancing and infection control guidelines.

-- Low-risk retail businesses can be open subject to the County protocols.
+- Low-risk retail businesses can be open subject to the County protocols, with 25% capacity.

-- Hair salons and barbershops may resume indoor operatoins at 25% capacity subject to County protocols.
+- Hair salons and barbershops may resume indoor operations at 25% capacity subject to County protocols.

 - Faith-based organizations may resume services outdoors; there is no maximum number of attendees for faith-based services held outdoors provided that attendees have enough space to observe social distancing protocols.

-- Gyms and fitness centers may offer outdoor operatoins only.
+- Gyms and fitness centers may offer outdoor operations only.
 Indoor portions and operations must be closed to the public.

-- Museums, galleries, zoos, and aquariums may open for outdoor operatons only.
+- Museums, galleries, zoos, and aquariums may open for outdoor operations only.

-- The following sectors are allowed to reopen: professional sports without live audiences; day camps; campgrounds, RV parks and outdoor recreation (not including playgrounds); music, film and TV production; and hotels, lodging and short-term rentals for tourism and individual travel.
+- The following sectors are allowed to reopen: professional sports without live audiences; day camps; campgrounds, RV parks and outdoor recreation; music, film and TV production; and hotels, lodging and short-term rentals for tourism and individual travel.
 All are subject to reopening safety protocols.